SerKnight/face-block/README.md

 6. Enter all details to create a profile & hit **Sign Up**

+You now have a running application.
+There is only one user allowed per private key, to add addition profiles, repeat steps *2..6*

+# Testing

+Test can be run using:

+`truffle test --development`

+Test suite is focused around UserProfile creation being limited to one per address & that certain validations and events are emitted during contract usage.

 # Common Errors

 > If you start/stop ganache occasionally gets our of sync, and you may have to run `truffle migrate --reset`

-> If you get failed transactions after running this a lot of different times, the console errors might say Nonce is off.
-(Documentation of issue)[https://github.com/MetaMask/metamask-extension/issues/1999] You can do the following:
+> If you get failed transactions ex *after importing lots of accounts / restarting Ganache*, the console errors might say Nonce is off.
+(Documentation of issue)[https://github.com/MetaMask/metamask-extension/issues/1999] To fix You can do the following:
 	* Change network id in ganache ui (settings) and restart
   * `truffle migrate --reset`
 	* go to browser and change to another network (ex.
 Ropsten) and afterwards back to the private network, `http://localhost:8545`

-You now have a running application.
-There is only one user allowed per private key, so if you would like to create addition profiles, repeat steps *2..6*

 -------------------